dannykennedy/graphsby/_items/post-laberge-coat.md

     - hasAuthor: stephenlaberge
     - hasTag: coat-of-many-colors
     - inIssue: coat-of-many-colors
-    - hasTopic: topic~lucid-dreaming
 type: post
 urlSlug: some-implications-of-current-research
-metaDescription: "Stephen LaBerge discusses the implications of current research into lucid dreaming, including the potential for psychological and psychosomatic integration, and the exploration of higher and deeper levels of consciousness."
 ---

-_Editor's Note: The following material has been condensed and reorganized from an interview with [Stephen LaBerge](../@stephenlaberge) by Keith Thompson, which appeared in the Fall 1982 edition of the Esalen Catalog.
-It was reorganized here in the [Coat of Many Colors](../bcpov6zfsra/coat-of-many-colors) with the permission of Stephen LaBerge._
+_Editor's Note: The following material has been condensed and reorganized from an interview with Stephen LaBerge by Keith Thompson, which appeared in the Fall 1982 edition of the Esalen Catalog.
+It was reorganized with the permission of Stephen LaBerge._

 One of the main tasks facing laboratory researchers into lucid dreaming is to characterize the psychophysiology - the conditions under which lucid dreaming takes place normally.
 We're currently studying half a dozen subjects the Sleep Lab (the Dept. of Psychiatry in Sleep Center, Stanford University) to understand when and under what conditions lucid dreaming happens.
 Lucid dreaming is an untapped human capacity which hasn't been developed because we haven't been educated for it.